Illinois vs. Missouri: Sportsbook promo codes, odds, spread, over/under - December 22

 Illinois vs. Missouri: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 22

-In this article, you will check out the spread and odds across multiple sportsbooks for the Illinois vs. Missouri matchup.
+In this article, you will check out odds and spreads for the Illinois vs. Missouri matchup across multiple sportsbooks.

 Illinois vs. Missouri Game Info